• Skip to primary navigation

 With a unique design, clear AMOLED display, and impressive battery life, the Garmin Venu range has cemented itself as an all-around winner.
 But will we be meeting a Garmin Venu 3 anytime soon?

 The Venu range hasn’t seen an update since January 2022 with the Venu 2 Plus, and fans have waited nearly a year for a new release.
-It was one of the first touchscreen watches from Garmin and offered a lower entry point in Garmin world.
-If the brand follows the same pattern, we could be seeing a new Venu model at the beginning of 2023.
+It was one of the first touchscreens watches from Garmin and offered a lower entry point in the Garmin world.
+If the brand follows the same pattern, we could be seeing a new Venu model at summer of 2023.
 Perhaps Garmin will treat us to a surprise launch!
 The release date might soon be published.

 The Venu 3 is mid-range offering from Garmin that sits between the 255 focused on running and the Vivoactive 4/5 ($250-300) on the one hand and the Fenix 7/Epic range ($700-1200), sports-focused, high-end watches on the other hand.
 We expect the new Venu 3 price to be around $400.
 Its main advantages are the graphic features on the AMOLED screen.
 It will eventually sit between the Fenix 8 and lower-end future Vivoactive 5 range.